 The representative will ask if you can afford that payment.

-If you can, the inquiry ends there, and the rep will send you a loan rehabilitation agreement letter to sign and return.
+If you can afford the payment, the inquiry ends there, and the rep will send you a loan rehabilitation agreement letter to sign and return.

-But suppose you can't afford that payment.
+But what happens if you can't afford the initial payment you're offered?
 In that case, you can get a monthly payment as low as $5.
-You may be able to get a lower payment by providing your current monthly income and expenses and your current family size.
-Note: your family size may be more or less than the number of dependents you claimed on your tax return.
+You may be able to get a lower payment by providing your current monthly income and expenses and your current family size, which may be more or less than the number of dependents you claimed on your tax return.

 The PBCM representative will use the information you provided to complete the Loan Rehabilitation Income and Expense Form.